Faroese phonology

 The phonology of Faroese has an inventory similar to the closely related Icelandic language, but markedly different processes differentiate the two.
 Similarities include an aspiration contrast in stop consonants, the retention of front rounded vowels and vowel quality changes instead of vowel length distinctions.

+Faroese is not remotely close to having a standard and difference between dialects are very marked.
+When diving into the specifics, this article primarily discusses Tórshavn varieties, as it is the biggest city on the islands and where most academics have a pied-à-terre.